sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 use rules when they have an opportunity, now is the time to call those out and answer their questions.

+#### Frequently Given Note: Create Advantages

-New players may especially benefit by being reminded about *creating advantages* at the beginning of their second session.
+New players may especially benefit by being reminded about *creating advantages* at the beginning of their 2nd session.

 After session 1, the players may be realizing that they fail often -- more than they'd like.
 Take the opportunity to talk about the odds, and